Thursday, February 16, 2012

 Don't get pissed off at us.
 We know we suck when we're sick, we don't need you to constantly remind us and we may be so sick that we are unable to make a rational decision to get back on medications.
 This is NOT our fault, so don't treat us as if we were less than.
 The only difference between me and you is that your brain functions "normally" and mine does not for some unknown, but biologically based reason.

 There is something else you should know about medications.
 News flash: They aren't a cure-all (that's for those of you who think your relative with depression/bipolar disorder, etc. would be a peach to live with if they'd only take mind-altering medications.)
-Every day, for the rest of my life, I will always experience low-grade symptoms of depression and mania.
+Every day, for the rest of my life, I will always, let me repeat, always experience low to mid-grade symptoms of depression and mania.
 The medications just allow me to function somewhat more normally.
 And guess what?
 Medications don't always prevent a relapse.
 That means I can be being a good, little girl and taking my 4-6 pills a day (depending on my anxiety level) and if enough stress, lack of sleep, change, freeway trips come along, I can start to get sick again and no amount of medication in the world will stop it or fix it, until I've train wrecked myself and either landed in the hospital or an intensive outpatient program (known as IOP.)

 3 - It'll be ok.
 You'll feel better once you (get a job, fix your relationship problems, find your missing hamster.)